readthedocs/readthedocs.org/docs/features.rst

 Alternate Domains
 -----------------

-We provide support for CNAMEs, subdomains, and a shorturl for your project as well.
+We provide support for custom domains, subdomains, and a shorturl for your project as well.
 This is outlined in the :doc:`alternate_domains` section.